-Your cervical mucus may never have been the focus of your attention, but by careful observation it can turn out to be very helpful in predicting your most fertile days, optimizing your chances of getting pregnant as fast as possible.
+Your cervical mucus may never have been the center of your attention.
+However, with careful observation, it can be very helpful in predicting your most fertile days and increasing your chances of getting pregnant as fast as possible.

 What is cervical mucus?